cisco-asp-web/LTRMSI-3000/lab_5/lab_5-bonus.md

 ### Jalapeno Web UI

 The Jalapeno UI is a demo or proof-of-concept meant to illustrate the potential use cases for extending SRv6 services beyond traditional network elements and into the server, host, VM, k8s, or other workloads.
 Once Jalapeno has programmatically collected data from the network and built its topology graphs, the network operator has complete flexibility to add data or augment the graph.
-In fact, our SONiC *`fabric_graph`* data was simply uploaded from a json file.
+In fact, our SONiC *`fabric_graph`* data was simply uploaded from a set of json files.

 Once the topology graphs are in place its not too difficult to conceive of building network services based on calls to the Jalapeno API and leveraging the SRv6 uSID stacks that are returned.